Kwaidan (film): "The Black Hair"

-An impoverished swordsman in Kyoto divorces his wife, a weaver, and leaves her for a woman of a wealthy family to attain greater social status.
+An impoverished swordsman in Kyoto divorces his wife, a weaver, and leaves her for a woman from a wealthy family to attain greater social status.
 However, despite his new wealthy status, the swordsman's second marriage proves to be unhappy.
 His new wife is shown to be callous and selfish.
 The swordsman regrets leaving his more devoted and patient ex-wife.

 The second wife is furious when she realizes that the swordsman not only married her to obtain her family's wealth, but also still longs for his old life in Kyoto with his ex-wife.
 When he is told to go into the chambers to reconcile with her, the swordsman refuses, stating his intent to return home and reconcile with his ex-wife.
 He points out his foolish behavior and poverty as the reasons why he reacted the way he did.
 The swordsman informs his lady-in-waiting to tell his second wife that their marriage is over and she can return to her parents in shame.

 After a few years, the swordsman returns to find his home, and his wife, largely unchanged.
 He reconciles with his ex-wife, who refuses to let him punish himself.
 She mentions that Kyoto has "changed" and that they only have "a moment" together, but does not elaborate further.
 She assures him that she understood that he only left her in order to bring income to their home.
 The two happily exchange wonderful stories about the past and the future until the swordsman falls asleep.
-He wakes up the following day only to discover that he had been sleeping next to his ex-wife's rotted corpse.
-Rapidly aging, he stumbles through the house, finding that it actually is in ruins and overgrown with weeds.
+He wakes up the following day only to discover that he had been sleeping next to his ex-wife's rotted corpse, the corpse also rapidly decays into a skeleton on the next appearance.
+Rapidly aging, the swordsman stumbles through the house, finding that it actually is in ruins and overgrown with weeds.
 He manages to escape, only to be attacked by his ex-wife's black hair.